ivangeorgiew/wikiViewer/README.md

 ### Feedback

-**Feedback** is much **appreciated** since it was really hard to come up with the code and maybe there are still some possibilities for a mistake.
+**Feedback** is much **appreciated** since there are still some possibilities for a mistake.

 ### Installation

-I used my static-boilerplate repo to make the website.
+I used my [static-boilerplate](https://github.com/ivangeorgiew/static-boilerplate) repo to make the website.
 In case you want to install:

 1) cd /*YOUR DIRECTORY*/